24 June, 2015

 Use as many native plants as possible

 One of the cool parts about many gardening stores today is that they allow you to choose from plants you can find all over the world.
 The only downside?
-These plants can introduce a wealth of diseases (not to mention pests) that you'd otherwise never find.
-Water consumption also plays into this – native plants typically don't need much extra watering, as they were able to grow in your region on all on their own.
+These plants can introduce a wealth of diseases (not to mention pests that might crawl into your house, which would, in turn, require professional help from firms like Pest Authority of Chattanooga or nearby places).
+Water consumption also plays into this – native plants typically don’t need much extra watering, as they are able to grow in your region on their own.
 When you choose shrubs from other regions of the world, you risk needing to put in a lot more work – and resources – to maintain them.

 Grow your own food